-This course introduces a range of ideas that concern the humanities and social sciences, exploring key cross-disciplinary concepts.
+This course introduces a range of ideas that concern the humanities and social sciences, exploring key cross disciplinary concepts.
 Different aspects of human experience provide a focus for students to encounter modes of inquiry that enable social, cultural and communications scholars to engage flexibly and constructively with major contemporary issues as well as the global, local and personal challenges they present.
 Ideas, Issues and Inquiry examines the question, "What does it mean to be human now?"
 The course introduces you to how the humanities and social sciences, with their many related areas of study, can provide disciplinary and interdisciplinary perspectives on a range of key issues facing the contemporary world.
 Four key modules provide a context for the course content:

 - The Idea of Humanity

-- Identities and Communities
+- · Identities and Communities

-- Values, Beliefs and Politics
+- · Values, Beliefs and Politics

 - Big, Complex Issues

-Through readings, focus questions, lectures (one hour per week), tutorial activities (two hours per week) and workshops (1 hour per week), resources and assessment tasks, we demonstrate how different approaches used in the humanities, social sciences, cultural studies, arts and media can be used to think, question, research, and share ideas in scholarly and creative ways.
-Approaching this course well-prepared, openly and flexibly, you can all enrich your understandings about yourselves and others; about society and culture; and about the personal, local, regional and global challenges and opportunities we currently face regarding our responsibilities towards other humans; and how we exercise stewardship in relation to the Earth and the other species with which we share it.
+Utilising a series of learning content, learning activities and learning experiences such as readings and focus questions, we demonstrate how different approaches used in the humanities, social sciences, cultural studies, arts and media can be used to think, question, research, and share ideas in scholarly and creative ways.
+Approaching this course well-prepared, openly and flexibly, you can all enrich your understandings about yourselves and others; about society and culture; and about the personal, local, regional and global challenges and opportunities we currently face regarding our responsibilities towards other humans.